saintograph/personal-blog-legacy/about.md

 permalink: /about/
 ---

-I'm write Javascript, Python and C++ code.
-Lead developer for OneRelief and student at Goldsmiths, University of London.
+I write software with Javascript, Python and C++ code.
+Currently lead developer for OneRelief and student at Goldsmiths, University of London.

-Interested in robots, artificial intelligence and deep learning.
+I'm interested in robots, artificial intelligence and deep learning and competing in sporting events when not figuring out problems.

 email me: winfred@onebigbot.com